Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School comments on President Obama’s stance on health care for Americans.

 Perelman School of Medicine

-Arthur Caplan of the School of Medicine comments on the ethics of reneging on prior transplant approvals.
+Arthur Caplan of the Perelman School of Medicine shares his opinion on the use of adult stem cells.